 Waterfront hotel practices Responsible Business

 The Radisson Blu Waterfront Hotel, Stockholm and Stockholm Waterfront Congress Centre occupy one of the most energy-efficient buildings in the world.
-Stockholm Waterfront Congress Centre features glass façades with 1,040 square-metre solar collectors that, on average, gather 1 MW of heat energy daily, equivalent to 90,000 normal low-energy bulbs.
+Stockholm Waterfront Congress Centre features glass facades with 1,040 square-metre solar collectors that, on average, gather one megawatt of heat energy daily.
+This is equivalent to 90,000 normal low-energy bulbs.
 Heating and cooling for the centre is distributed in a concordant system.
 Heat is moved and distributed between the buildings from surplus to shortfalls.
 The centre is cooled by water drawn from the lake, which is stored in 250-ton ice tanks in the basement.
 During the construction of the centre, a large part of material was reused from the building that previously occupied the site.

-Both the Radisson Blu Waterfront Hotel and Stockholm Waterfront Congress Centre are certified by the Nordic Ecolabel (Svanen).
+Both the Radisson Blu Waterfront Hotel and Stockholm Waterfront Congress Centre has received the Green Key eco-label.